pyeventsourcing/eventsourcing/docs/topics/examples/encryption.rst

 Let's firstly construct a cipher strategy object.
 This example uses the library AES cipher strategy :class:`~eventsourcing.infrastructure.cipher.aes.AESCipher`.

-The library AES cipher strategy uses the AES cipher from the `Python Cryptography Toolkit <https://pypi.python.org/pypi/pycrypto>`__, by default in CBC mode with 128 bit blocksize and a 16 byte encryption key.
+The library AES cipher strategy uses the AES cipher from the Python Cryptography Toolkit, as forked by the actively maintained `PyCryptodome project <https://pycryptodome.readthedocs.io/>`__, by default in CBC mode with 128 bit blocksize and a 16 byte encryption key.
 It generates a unique 16 byte initialization vector for each encryption.
 In this cipher strategy, serialized event data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

 With encryption enabled, event attribute values are encrypted inside the application